 Immunotherapy is called a fundamentally-new method of oncological disease treatment.
 Despite the fact that this method is still being studied and introduced into practice and most of the drugs remain experimental, immunotherapy has proved to be one of the most effective and painless ways to fight cancer.
 The method can be used at any stage, including treatment of inoperable patients.
 Immunotherapy has a special value in the treatment of patients with lung cancer and extremely unfavorable courses of melanoma.

-What is immunotherapy and what are the features?Examining the behavior of cancer cells and the body reaction to the presence of malignant neoplasms, a few decades ago scientists made a conclusion that active growth and metastasis has to do with the participation of the immunity system.
+Examining the behavior of cancer cells and the body reaction to the presence of malignant neoplasms, a few decades ago scientists made a conclusion that active growth and metastasis has to do with the participation of the immunity system.
 There was an impression that the mechanism of natural human protection did not recognize the dangers in rapid multiplying and growth of malignant cells.
 That is why biologists and oncologists paid more attention to the development of drugs which can activate the immunity system against certain types of cancer cells.

 act directly on the tumor and destroy it;

 reduce the side effects of chemotherapy and agents for immunosuppression;

 prevent repeated growth of the tumor and the formation of metastases;

 prevent infectious complications, which are inevitable on the background of immunodeficiency, which develops on the background of other treatment methods.